 For students registered for the class, updated course materials specific to the current class, are posted on BLACKBOARD near the start of each respective semester.
 Yet, the course material posted as part my faculty web site are a fair representation of the course.

 MORE ABOUT ME BEYOND Saddleback College: Previous institutions of higher learning where I have hung my professional hat: Cabrillo College (Aptos, Ca); Monmouth College (Illinois); Illinois Wesleyan University (Bloomington, Ill).
 I was also an Air Traffic Controller in the US Air Force, stationed in San Antonio, Texas; Biloxi, Mississippi; Clark Air Base Philippines; and Siskiyou County Airport (Montague, Ca)

-My interests beyond the college are family, including 6 year old granddaughter, two grandsons, a 4 year newborn (December 2013);friends; golf, and more golf.
-I have served on the Board of Directors of The San Clemente Golf (Men's) Club, including service as Club President in 2007.
-Originally from Ohio; I have lived in California for nearly 40 years with 'my bride' Deanie.
+My interests beyond the college are family; friends; golf, and more golf.
+I have served on the Board of Directors of The San Clemente Golf (Men's) Club, including a year as Club President.
+Originally from Ohio; I have lived in California for over 40 years with 'my bride' Deanie.
 She is the love of my life, a native of California.
 She was born in extreme Northern California (Yreka) in Siskiyou County, known to some as "God's Country"!
 We met when I was stationed there in the Air Force.

 I live what I teach.
 I enjoy working at living seven days a week, every week.
 Work hard!
 Play hard!
 Learn your part in the world.
 Be responsible for your life!
 Respect and learn from others!
 Enjoy the voyage!

 THANK YOU for taking the time to read this.
 If you've made it this far, you must be considering Saddleback College for one reason or another.
 IF you choose either my class or counseling service, I look forward to working with you.
 Jump on board!

 If not, know that Saddleback College IS one very special place for many reasons.
 Opportunites abound here that frequently have a powerfully launching and positive impact for the individual.

 "Go get 'em" either way!

 Respectfully, Doug Barr

 Seeking an APC?
 Read the following carefully.
 I provide some details herein NOT to discourage you.
 The tasks required are minimial, but necessary.
 Please Read On!